We’re just getting started

 Organizational culture.
 A diverse and inclusive staff is essential to our goals.
 We will continue to build our team, hiring staff who can carry forward our mission, and cultivate an organizational culture grounded in our core values.

 Operations.
 To meet the evolving needs of the organization, we will continue to develop effective systems, policies, and practices that are reflective of our values.

 Financial investment.
 We will also build our financial investing infrastructure, develop our approach to impact investing, and grow a high-performing investment portfolio in support of our mission.

 The Momentum Fund

 For the past 30 years, donors in the community supported the work of Group Health Cooperative.
-Since 2008, Group Health Foundation has given nearly $7 million to organizations and public health jurisdictions across the state to support childhood immunizations.
+Since 2008, thanks to these donors, nearly $7 million in grants have been made to organizations and public health jurisdictions across the state to support childhood immunizations and related endeavors.
 These efforts endure through our Momentum Fund.